ivorob/LogFilter/README.md

 * Applyng regular expression to line: search + regex;
 * In that case: 'processName = "([^"]+)"';
 * Using last regular expression group as key to count occurrences;
-* Printing occurrences from most popular to less popular;
+* Printing occurrences from most popular to less popular.

 You can use pipes to filter some results.
 For example:
 ```